nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_generator.md

 ```

 ## 5. Make plots of luminosity as a function of time
 These plots are modelled after [van Velzen et al., 2021](https://arxiv.org/pdf/2111.09391.pdf).
 We show flux in mJy as a function of time for all available bands for each object. `show_nbr_figures` controls how many plots are actually generated and returned to the screen.
-If you choose to save the plots with `save_ouptut`, they will be put in the output directory and labelled by sample number.
+If you choose to save the plots with `save_output`, they will be put in the output directory and labelled by sample number.

 __Note__ that in the following, we can either plot the results from `df_lc` (from the serial call) or `parallel_df_lc` (from the parallel call).
 By default (see next cell) the output of the parallel call is used.